fmalina/revisions-blocl/activism/debtgeneration.md

 There can be no clearer statement of contempt for you as a thinking adult.

-There was no debate, and there still isn’t, because those in power would rather your children grew up without hope of a job, without hope of a career, without hope of a decent education or a national health service, as long as their financial system and their wealth remains.
+There was no debate, and there still isn't, because those in power would rather your children grew up without hope of a job, without hope of a career, without hope of a decent education or a national health service, as long as their financial system and their wealth remains.
 They would rather all that than